 |Betatestershub||+||you can offer financial reward to the testers|

-Currently our landing page is far from being very informative:
+Back then our landing page was far from being very informative:

-Of course we don’t want to fail, so we have to study our market.
+Of course we didn’t want to fail, so we had to study our market.

 Things we were eager to find out: